jonwaterschoot/plugdata-daisy-simple/01_install_setup_plugdata/02_installation_toolchain/02_installation_toolchain.md

 ![compile window custom board](img\compile_custom_json.png)
 <sub>Note that there are a few other settings that aren't discussed here yet, like 'Patch size' or memory allocations, when starting leave them at the defaults, more info will be shown in the full examples.</sub>

+{: .note }
->In the next chapter there's a full example and more elaborate info on setting up this json file.
+> In the next chapter there's a full example and more elaborate info on setting up this json file.

-For now, here's a small example of the content of the json file that's linked to our example  `r my_custom_knob @hv.param`
+For now, here's a small example of the content of the json file that's linked to our example
+> `r my_custom_knob @hv.param`

 ```json
    "components": {